jdlib/JDBX/UserGuide.md

    	PrepStmt ptmt   = ...
    	pstmt.update();

-Both calls return the update result as object of class `org.jdbx.UpdateResult`.
-The method `UpdateResult.count()` returns the update count, i.e. the number of affected records:
+Both calls return the update result as an `org.jdbx.UpdateResult` object.
+The method `UpdateResult.count()` gives the update count, i.e. the number of affected records:

 	String sql   = "INSERT INTO ...";
 	int inserted = stmt.update(sql).count();
 	if (inserted != 1)
 	    throw new IllegalStateException("insert failed");

-Testing the update count can be shortened by writing:
+Testing the update count can be shortened by calling `UpdateResult.requireCount`:

 	stmt.update(sql).requireCount(1); // throws an exception if the update count is not 1